-- (a) the Indenture incorporating the forms of Global Notes; - (b) this Remarketing Circular; - (c) copies of the 2008 Constitution, and the Legislative Decrees of the Guarantor referred to in paragraph 2 above (in Spanish); - (d) Executive Decree No. 314, dated April 6, 2010, pursuant to which the Ecuadorian government establishes Petroamazonas as a public company organized under the laws of Ecuador. - (e) copies of the Republic's consolidated public sector fiscal accounts for the last 2 calendar years (as and when available in English); and

-(f) the Guarantor's budget for the current year.
+- (a) the Indenture incorporating the forms of Global Notes; - (b) this Remarketing Circular; - (c) copies of the 2008 Constitution, and the Legislative Decrees of the Guarantor referred to in paragraph 2 above (in Spanish); - (d) Executive Decree No. 314, dated April 6, 2010, pursuant to which the Ecuadorian government establishes Petroamazonas as a public company organized under the laws of Ecuador. - (e) copies of the Republic's consolidated public sector fiscal accounts for the last 2 calendar years (as and when available in English); and - (f) the Guarantor's budget for the current year.

-7. Since December 4, 2017, there has been no significant change in Ecuador's: (a) tax and budgetary systems; (b) gross public debt or the maturity structure or currency of its outstanding debt and debt payment record; (c) foreign trade and balance of payment figures; (d) foreign exchange reserves including any potential encumbrances to such foreign exchange reserves as forward contracts or derivatives; (e) financial position and resources including liquid deposits available in domestic currency; and (f) income and expenditure figures.
+7. Since March 31, 2017, save as described in the sections "The Ecuadorian Economy", "Public Sector Finances", "Public Debt" and "Balance of Payments and Foreign Trade", there has been no significant change in Ecuador's: (a) tax and budgetary systems; (b) gross public debt or the maturity structure or currency of its outstanding debt and debt payment record; (c) foreign trade and balance of payment figures; (d) foreign exchange reserves including any potential encumbrances to such foreign exchange reserves as forward contracts or derivatives; (e) financial position and resources including liquid deposits available in domestic currency; and (f) income and expenditure figures.